georgmerz/gdma/_sources/logik.md

 % and between the second and the third columns.
 % The letter ’c’ means the value will be centered within the column,
 % letter ’l’, left-aligned, and ’r’, right-aligned.
-A & B & A \land B\\ % Use & to separate the columns
+A & B & A \lor B\\ % Use & to separate the columns
 \hline  % Put a horizontal line between the table header and the rest.
 T & T & T\\
 T & F & T\\